 Dwarf Baby Tears is one of the smallest aquarium plants.
 It is often abbreviated as "HCC", which is short for its species name Hemianthus callitrichoides "Cuba".
 A more sophisticated plant with roundish light-green leaves, with a creeping growth habit.
 If sufficient light and nutrients are available, HCC will produce visible oxygen bubbles.

 Fissidens fontanus, also called Phoenix Moss, is a uniquely beautiful moss.
-The leaves are very small, short and delicately shaped like feathers.
-This moss forms roundish cushions and can grow on decoration and substrate particles.
-A more sophisticated moss, that needs a good CO2- and nutrient supply in order to grow well.
+The delicate leaves are very small, short and shaped like feathers.
+This moss forms roundish cushions and can attach itself to decoration as well as the substrate.
+A more sophisticated moss, which needs sufficient CO2 and a good nutrient supply in order to grow well.

 Eleocharis sp.
 'Mini'

 An excellent ground cover for a grass-like lawn in your nano tank.
-The plant propagates through runners, albeit at a rather slow speed (more like walkers amirite?).
-The thin stalks are light-green.
+The plant propagates through runners, albeit at a rather slow speed.
+The thin stalks are light green.
 Eleocharis sp.
-'Mini' has a lower habit than other Eleocharis species.
-Thus, the plant is well-suited for a small aquarium.
+'Mini' has a lower growth habit than other Eleocharis species.
+Thus the plant is well-suited for a small aquarium.

 Hemianthus glomeratus as emerged potted ware.

-The Manatee Mudflower, thanks to its small leaves, is a stem plant, well-suited for a nano aquarium.
-It forms dense shrubs and can be used in the middle or in the background.
-An all-encompassing fertilization with micro and macronutrients as well as CO2 should not be missing for this plant to grow fast and vital.
+The Manatee Mudfloweris a stem plant that is, thanks to its small leaves, well-suited for a nano aquarium.
+It forms dense bushes and can be used in the midground or in the background of the aquarium.
+A fertilizer regimen containing with micronutrients and macronutrients as well as CO2 is required for this plant to grow fast and vital.

-This is a very small variant of the water trumpet.
-The green leaves are slightly lanceolate.
+This is a very small crypt variant.
+The green leaves of this water trumpet are slightly lanceolate.
 Like almost all other crypts, this plant is rather undemanding, but sufficient light and a soil rich in nutrients will make the dwarf water trumpet grow better.
-Cryptocoryne parva is great for use in the middle- and foreground of a nano aquarium.
+Cryptocoryne parva is great for use in the midground and foreground of a nano aquarium.

-During the last couple of years, the different Bucephalandra-forms have become more and more popular.
+During the last couple of years, the different Bucephalandra forms have become more and more popular.
 These slow-growing epiphytes are fairly undemanding and small-scale.
 The many different leaf shapes and colors make them a popular collector's item.
-They can be used to green stones or driftwood.
-A closer look at the species Bucephalandra can be found here.
+They can be used to add some green to stones or driftwood.
+A closer look at the genus Bucephalandra can be found here.